Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients

 \begin{remark} To get the non-asymptotic result to have discretization error which is of order $\O(h^{3/2})$, the gradient approximation needs to be an unbiased estimator of the gradient, without this property the discretization error reduces to order $\O(h)$. \end{remark}

-\begin{lemma} Suppose we have two Langevin diffusions governed by \eqref{eq:kinetic_langevin} with synchronously coupled Brownian motion, $(Z_{t})_{t\geq 0}$ with potential $U$ satisfying Assumptions \ref{assum:LipA}-\ref{assum:Hess_LipschitzSG} and $(\tilde{Z}_{t})_{t\geq 0}$ with potential defined by \eqref{eq:hessian_grad_approx_star}, a Gaussian approximation of $U$.
+\begin{lemma} Suppose we have two kinetic Langevin diffusions with synchronously coupled Brownian motion, $(Z_{t})_{t\geq 0}$ with potential $U$ satisfying Assumptions \ref{supp:assum:LipA}-\ref{supp:assum:Hess_LipschitzSG} and $(\tilde{Z}_{t})_{t\geq 0}$ with potential defined by \eqref{supp:eq:hessian_grad_approx_star}, a Gaussian approximation of $U$.
 We further assume that the diffusions are initialized at their invariant measures and $\gamma \geq \sqrt{8M}$.
 We then have that

-\end{lemma} \begin{proof} We define $(X_{t},V_{t})_{t\geq 0}:=(Z_{t})_{t \geq 0}$ to be the diffusion according to \eqref{eq:cont_v}-\eqref{eq:cont_x} with potential $U$ and define $(\Tilde{X}_{t},\Tilde{V}_{t})_{t\geq 0}:=(\Tilde{Z}_{t})_{t\geq0}$ to be the diffusion according to \eqref{eq:cont_v}-\eqref{eq:cont_x} with potential $\tilde{U}$, defined by \eqref{eq:hessian_grad_approx_star}, and synchronously coupled Brownian motion.
-By the same argument as Corollary \ref{CorContinuousContraction} with the expectations rather than Wasserstein distance we have that for $h >0$,
+\end{lemma} \begin{proof} We define $(X_{t},V_{t})_{t\geq 0}:=(Z_{t})_{t \geq 0}$ to be the diffusion according to \eqref{supp:eq:cont_v}-\eqref{supp:eq:cont_x} with potential $U$ and define $(\Tilde{X}_{t},\Tilde{V}_{t})_{t\geq 0}:=(\Tilde{Z}_{t})_{t\geq0}$ to be the diffusion according to \eqref{supp:eq:cont_v}-\eqref{supp:eq:cont_x} with potential $\tilde{U}$, defined by \eqref{supp:eq:hessian_grad_approx_star}, and synchronously coupled Brownian motion.
+By the same argument as Corollary \ref{supp:CorContinuousContraction} with the expectations rather than Wasserstein distance we have that for $h >0$,

-where the last inequality is due to Lemma \ref{lem:mean:minimizer:L4:1} and $x^{*}$ is the minimizer of $U$ and $\tilde{U}$.
-Then due to Proposition \ref{prop:full_gradient_L4} taking the limit as $h \to 0$,
+where the last inequality is due to Lemma \ref{supp:lem:mean:minimizer:L4:1} and $x^{*}$ is the minimizer of $U$ and $\tilde{U}$.
+Then due to Proposition \ref{supp:prop:full_gradient_L4} taking the limit as $h \to 0$,

-where $\lambda=\min\left(\frac{1}{4},\frac{m}{\gamma^2}\right)$ is defined as in \eqref{eq:lambdadef}.
+where $\lambda=\min\left(\frac{1}{4},\frac{m}{\gamma^2}\right)$ is defined as in \eqref{supp:eq:lambdadef}.
 We choose $k = t/h$ and define then we have

 All terms are bounded on the right-hand side due to the assumptions on the initial condition, therefore due to the Denjoy–Young–Saks theorem we have the upper Dini derivative (upper right-hand derivative) is finite.
 Hence considering $u: \mathbb{R} \to \mathbb{R}$ to be solution to the ODE